PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 You’ve got a tricky job to do now, ok, not so tricky really.
 I want you to dig exploratory tunnels in EVERY DIRECTION from your living room and the below levels.
 Try and cover much of the map with your grid of tunnels.
-We’re looking for three things: 1.
-Ore, 2.
-Gems, 3.
-Magma.
-You may want to assign another dwarf or two to mining duty, and to make a few more picks as well (at the metalsmith’s forge, under “weapons”).
+We’re looking for three things: metal ore, gems, and magma.
+You may want to assign another dwarf or two to mining duty, and to make a few more picks as well (at the metalsmith’s forge, under :guilabel:`weapons`).
-We’ll see what this map is like when we return in Tutorial 10!
+We’ll see what this map is like when we return in chapter 10!